If you are a citizen, you can sponsor your wife, husband, children of any age,

 If you have a green card, you can sponsor your wife, husband and/or children of any age as long as they are not married.

-If you are wife, husband, child under 21 or parent of a citizen, you only need to prove that you entered the United States legally such as with visa or parole, even if your status has expired.
+If you are wife, husband, child under 21 or parent of a citizen, you are considered an immediate relative for immigration purposes and you are eligible to apply for a green card immediately.
+If you are in the U.S. you only need to prove that you entered the United States legally such as with visa or parole, even if your status has expired.
 The U.S. only looks at how you entered to decide your case, not your current status.

 If you meet these requirements, then you can file for your adjustment of status to become a permanent resident.
 You will need to file the I-130 relative petition with the application or proof that it was already filed.
 You will need to file other proof of eligibility including your passport and visa, proof of relationship with the family member such as marriage certificate, birth certificate, etc. You will also need a medical which is form made by a doctor approved by USCIS who knows what is required for the green card and how to complete form.

 Another requirement for a green card application is an affidavit of support (I-864) in which the petitioner must show they have enough income to support the immigrant.
 This information is on immigration website where you can find the form I-864.
 He/she must provide a copy of the latest tax return, a job letter and the latest bank statement to prove income.
 The minimum income requirement depends on the size of the family and how many immigrants are being sponsored.
 For one person sponsoring one immigrant totaling two people, the minimum is $20,575.
 The minimum goes up about $5000 for each person in the family or the immigrant's family.

 If the petitioner does not have enough income or doesn't file tax returns, she/he needs a joint sponsor, someone else who either has citizenship or green card who has minimum income requirements.